jaragont/orchestration-workshop/_pages/3-using-orms.md

 ## Querying Data

 We now have our `Customer` and `Address` ORMs set up.
-Querying data now becomes like magic!
-We eliminate the need of raw SQL statements and utilize the SQL Expression Language, which is extremely intuitive and almost readable in English.
+We can now make full use of the SQL Expression Language and eliminate the need of raw SQL statements, which is extremely intuitive and almost readable in English, thus allowing us to query data like magic!

 Let's update the `get_customers()` function in `db/accessor.py`.